Skip to main content

 Q: How long does it take to receive the credit note?

-A: Once we receive your TDS certificate, we typically process credit notes within 5-7 business days.
+A: Once we receive your TDS certificate, we typically process credit notes within 30 days (60 days if the invoice was paid between January to March).
 The credit will be applied to your next invoice automatically.

 Q: What if I forget to deposit TDS?